awsdocs/amazon-connect-admin-guide/doc_source/add-custom-vocabulary.md

 + You must set a vocabulary as the **default** for it to be applied to the analyses to generate transcripts\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/contact-lens-custom-vocab-default.png)
 + You can have one vocabulary per language applied to the analyses\.
 This means only one file per language can be in the **Ready \(default\)** state\.
-+ You can have up to 20 active custom vocabularies\.
-You can upload more than 20 vocabularies\.
++ You can upload more than 20 vocabulary files\.
+However, you can activate only 20 custom vocabulary files at the same time\.
 + Transcription is a one\-time event\.
 A newly uploaded vocabulary isn't applied retroactively to existing transcriptions\.
 + Your text file must be in LF format\.
 If you use any other format, such CRLF format, your custom vocabulary is not accepted by Amazon Transcribe\.
 + For limits to the size of a vocabulary file and other requirements, see [Custom vocabularies](https://docs.aws.amazon.com/transcribe/latest/dg/custom-vocabulary.html) in the *Amazon Transcribe Developer Guide*\.

 ## Required permissions<a name="add-custom-vocabulary-permissions"></a>

-Before you can add custom vocabularies to Amazon Connect, you need the **Metrics and quality**, **Contact Lens \- custom vocabularies** permission assigned to your security profile\.
+Before you can add custom vocabularies to Amazon Connect, you need the **Analytics**, **Contact Lens \- custom vocabularies** permission assigned to your security profile\.

 By default, in new instances of Amazon Connect the **Admin** and **CallCenterManager** security profiles have this permission\.